 One moment it can be sunny, birds chirping away and the next it can be snowing or a blanket of fog or cloud engulfs the mountain.
 Trekking in Switzerland is no exception at any time of the year.

-Best Time to Visit Switzerland?
+When is the Best Time to Hike in Switzerland?